yet-another-static-site-generator/yass/docs/pages.md

 - updated - Time stamp when selected Atom feed entry was last time updated.
   Must be in [RFC3339](http://www.faqs.org/rfcs/rfc3339.html) time style.
   Required for each entry if creating Atom feed from one file is enabled.
+- author - The name of the author of selected Atom feed entry.
+This is optional parameter for each entry.
+- authoremail - The email address of the author of selected Atom feed entry.
+  This is optional parameter for each entry.

 Example of markdown file `test.md` with Atom feed settings for Atom feed source as `test.md`: